f4pga/prjxray/docs/format/db.rst

 So, with this in mind, we have frame base address 0x00020500 and word # 2.
 This maps to tilegrid.json entry SEG_CLBLL_L_X12Y101 (has "baseaddr": ["0x00020600", 2]).
 This also yields "type": "clbll_l" meaning we are configuring a CLBLL_L.

-FIXME: This example is out of date with the new tilegrid format, should update it.
+.. warning:: FIXME: This example is out of date with the new tilegrid format, should update it.

 Looking at segbits_clbll_l.db, we need to look up the bit at segment column 11, offset at bit 5.
 However, this is not present, so we fall back to segbits_int_l.db.
 This yields a few entries related to EL1BEG (ex: INT_L.EL1BEG_N3.EL1END0 11_05 13_05).